aptech/docs/docs/CR-for.rst

 need to assign it to a variable before the `break` statement (see the third example, following).

 ..
 NOTE:: The `for` loop is optimized for speed and much faster than a `do` loop.
+However, it is best to vectorize code to avoid loops if possible.

 Examples
 ----------------